Optical Science and Engineering, Ph.D.

 Students are required to satisfy the prerequisites for any elective they choose.
 Students who wish to substitute some other courses as directed electives may seek prior approval for such a substitution by contacting the Director of Graduate Programs in UAH College of Business Administration.

 A thesis option is available.
-Students interested in this option should contact the both the faculty member who the student wants to serve as the thesis advisor and the College of Business Administration’s (CBA) Director of Graduate Programs in the College of Business Administration before completing 12 hours of graduate study.
+Students interested in this option should contact the both the faculty member who the student wants to serve as the thesis advisor and the Director of Graduate Programs in the College of Business before completing 12 hours of graduate study.
 If selected, the student will register for the IS 699 Master’s Thesis course for 6 credit hours in lieu of 6 credit hours of electives.

 Up to 12 semester hours of graduate credit taken at other universities may be transferred to meet MS-CBS degree requirement.
-Inquiries about the transferability of specific courses should be directed to the CBA Director of Graduate Programs, who will consult with the IS faculty to determine whether the content of the class will be accepted for transfer credit.
+Inquiries about the transferability of specific courses should be directed to the College of Business Director of Graduate Programs, who will consult with the IS faculty to determine whether the content of the class will be accepted for transfer credit.